Education Search Engines

 - CiteULike : Everyone’s Library

-‘Citeulike is a free service for managing and discovering scholarly references - 6 788 618 articles’.
+‘Free service for managing and discovering scholarly references - 6 000 000+ articles’.
+UK.

 - Content Knowledge

-‘A compendium of content standards and benchmarks for K-12 education in both searchable and browsable formats’.
+‘Compendium of content standards and benchmarks for K-12 education in both searchable and browsable formats’.
+USA.

 - EdResearch Online

-‘EdResearch Online is a database of over 31 500 articles from more than 200 Australian education journals.
+‘A database of over 47 000 articles from more than 400 Australian education journals.
 These records are from the Australian Education Index.
-Articles are fee-based.
-In some cases articles are available for free download direct from the publishers website’.
+Articles are fee-based’.

 - Education Search Engines

-Annotated links to a range of search engines from Search Engine Guide.
+Annotated links to Education search engines.
+Search Engine Guide.
+USA.

 - Education Search Engines

-Annotated links to a range of search engines from Search Engine Guide.
+Annotated links to other education search engines.
+Search Engine Guide.

 - ed-u.com, The Transatlantic Education Mega-Site

-‘Ed-u.com is a huge education resource that has moved all of the Web addresses that you will ever need, to just one address’.
+‘A huge education resource that has moved all of the Web addresses that you will ever need, to just one address’.
+UK.

 Language Resources & information.